Dabz/kafka-security-playbook/README.md

 Within this sample playbook oauth bearer tokens are generated and validated using the `jjwt` library without communication to an authorization server.
 In real life, this would be different.

-The class `OauthBearerLoginCallbackHandler` is used by the `kafka-console-producer`, `kafka-console-consumer` clients and by kafka brokers themselves to generate a JWT token using a shared secret.
+The class `OauthBearerLoginCallbackHandler` is used by the clients and by brokers to generate a JWT token using a shared secret.
 This class is configured within the `client.properties file:

 Note that the client does not need to have a keystore configured, since client authentication is achieved using bearer tokens.
 Still it needs a truststore to verify the identity of the brokers.